Youth unemployment: India

 The youth unemployment rate was around 10% in 2005, but they have not reliably reported statistics to the United Nations over the years.
 However, there has been an increase in young adults remaining in school and getting additional degrees simply because there are not opportunities for employment.
 These youth are typically of a lower class, but it can represent a wide variety of individuals across races and classes.
 In India, the employment system is often reliant on connections or government opportunities.

 Italy

 Within the Eurozone, only Greece and Spain display higher rates of youth unemployment than Italy.
-Similarly to Spain, the percentage of people aged 15–24 excluded from the labour market saw a dramatic rise in the aftermath of the financial crisis of 2007–2008.
+Similarly to Spain, the percentage of people aged 15–24 excluded from the labour market rose after the 2008 financial crisis.
 Between 2008 and 2014, youth unemployment rose by 21.5%.
 By that year, almost 43% of the young were excluded from the labour market in Italy.
 Furthermore, youth unemployment is unequally distributed throughout the country.
 In the third quarter of 2014, only 29.7% of the young were unemployed in the North.
 This number increases to an alarming 51.5% when looking at the South of Italy.